Graph-Learning-Benchmarks/gli/benchmarks/GraphClassification/README.md

 The following list of models are supported by this benchmark.

-- GCN
+- `GCN`
-- DGN
+- `DGN`
-- ChebNet
+- `ChebNet`
-- GIN
+- `GIN`

 To add a new model, one should add the model implementation under the `models` folder, and add model specific confgurations under the `configs` folder when needed.
-We have tried to implement `train.py` in a generic way so one may only need to make minimal modifications to `train.py`.
+We have tried to implement `train.py` in a generic way so one may only need to make minimal modifications to `train.py` and `utils.py`.

 Contributions of new models are welcome through pull requests.